Kiel International Seapower Symposium

 How to Defend Europe at the Northern Flank

-Translated into the maritime sphere, the question is how to defend Europe at the Northern Flank?
+Translated into the maritime sphere, the question is: How to defend Europe at the Northern Flank?

 High Level Panel: Island, Germany, Danmark, United Kingdom and Canada